-At the elephant habitat at Point Defiance Zoo & Aquarium, Shannon Smith and Russell Pharr are doing something usually reserved for zoo visitors, not keepers.
+At the elephant habitat at Point Defiance Zoo & Aquarium, Shannon and Russell are doing something usually reserved for zoo visitors, not keepers.
 Side by side, phones held aloft, they’re taking photos of Suki, the zoo’s 56-year-old Asian elephant.
-Their angles are different: Smith, assistant curator, is at least a foot shorter than Pharr, staff biologist.
+Their angles are different: Shannon, assistant curator, is at least a foot shorter than Russell, staff biologist.
 But their goal is the same: Snap a total of 100 Suki photos each over the next few weeks.

 Why?
 So that on the other side of the country, a computer algorithm can learn to recognize elephant faces around the world.
 It’s a multi-zoo project, eventually powering an app that could speed up research, protect elephants in the wild and help us all see elephants as individuals with deep connections to our own stories and survival.